hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-The somewhat cryptic output from this command indicates the basic data type
+The somewhat cryptic output from this command indicates the basic data
-found in this vector - in this case `chr`, character; an indication of the
+type found in this vector - in this case `chr`, character; an indication
-number of things in the vector - actually, the indexes of the vector, in this
+of the number of things in the vector - actually, the indexes of the
-case `[1:3]`; and a few examples of what's actually in the vector - in this case
+vector, in this case `[1:3]`; and a few examples of what's actually in
-empty character strings.
+the vector - in this case empty character strings.
 If we similarly do

 ~~~
-str(cats$weight)
+str(rats$weight)
 ~~~
 {: .language-r}